hku-ect/BioData-Interfaces/README.md

 * The webcam-pulse-detector works with Python3
 * As dependencies you need to install opencv2 and Matplotlib

-Using [this](https://github.com/ikbenmacje/webcam-pulse-detector) fork you can also send out the pusle as OSC message.
+Using [this](https://github.com/ikbenmacje/webcam-pulse-detector) fork you can also send out the pulse as OSC message.